 Yes, I made a mistake.
 To err is human.
 I survived a difficult time.
 I know there will be more difficult moments in the future.
 I know I have what it takes to survive another difficult time.

 Accepting responsibility is a positive thing to do.
 Allowing shared responsibility for the loss of a relationship is also a mature thing to do.
 You were not in the relationship alone; you do not have to assume sole responsibility for it ending.

 - Let go of worry

 Easier said than done?
 True.
 But does worrying help?
 To quote Erma Bombeck, a famous writer, “Worry is like a rocking chair: it gives you something to do but never gets you anywhere.”

 Understand that some fears are groundless.
 Accept that you have no control over some situations except in coping with the outcome.
 Forgive yourself for past mistakes, and let go of the past; it is over.

 Take full control and put yourself in a place of power.
 Prepare for future events – video tutorials, talk to a professional, join in a course, or read books.
 Get proactive rather than being paralyzed by worry.

 - Set a time to reflect

 You do not have to attempt not to think at all.
-On the contrary, thinking is an essential first step; frequent review and analysis is also an excellent habit.
-The problem is not in thought; it is in over-thinking, in doing nothing else but thinking.
+On the contrary, thinking is an essential first step; frequent review and analysis is also excellent habit.
+The problem is not in thought; it is in overthinking, in doing nothing else but thinking.

 So give yourself a fixed time to think.
-Set aside a time in the day to ruminate over any or all things that are stressful.
-Give free rein to all the thoughts that are plaguing you to come to the surface.
+Set aside time in the day to ruminate over any or all things that are stressful.
+Give free rein to all the thoughts plaguing you to come to the surface.
 Acknowledge them.
-Strategize, identify the best possible way available to you at the time, to cope with them.
+Strategize, and identify the best possible way available to you at the time to cope with them.
 Then get up, and act on them.